Bira/octopus-carnival/_drafts/wir-mm-4e-wolves.md

 If a wolf has **Combat Advantage** against a target, its bite will also knock the target prone on a hit.
-This means a group of wolves has a lot of incentive to flank a specific PC - one of them will knock the victim prone with its first bite, and the others will all pile on with that bonus bite damage.
+This means a group of wolves has a lot of incentive to flank a specific PC.
+One of them knocks the victim prone with its first bite, the others pile on with that bonus bite damage.
+All of them keep moving around with those free shifts.
 And now you know why they call this "wolf-pack tactics"!

 ### Dire Wolf (Both)